AshleyF/Forthkit/book.md

 The `arc` word draws a curved line by taking many small steps while turning slightly.
 A `petal` consists of two arcs forming a teardrop shape.
 The `flower` spins the petal pattern 15 times to create a full flower.

-### Animated Effects

-Though our static canvas can't show animation, we can create dynamic effects:
+### The Power of Composition

+The beauty of turtle graphics in Forth lies in how simple words compose into complex behaviors.
+We can create radiating patterns like this burst:

 ```forth
 : burst start 60 0 do i 6 * head 0 0 go 80 move loop show ;
 ```

-This creates a "burst" pattern by drawing lines radiating from the center.
-For each line, we:
-1. Set the heading to `i * 6` degrees
+This draws lines radiating from the center by setting the heading to `i * 6` degrees, returning to origin, and drawing a line.
-2. Return to the origin with `0 0 go`
-3. Draw a line with `80 move`

-### The Power of Composition

-The beauty of turtle graphics in Forth lies in how simple words compose into complex behaviors.
 Consider this square spiral:

 ```forth
 : squaral start -70 -35 go 20 0 do 140 move 126 turn loop show ;